The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 Using a Drugstore Moisturizer With Tretinoin or Retinol

 Two things matter.
-First, reach for a ceramide-rich, fragrance-free formula - the Aestura Atobarrier365, Avène Tolérance Control, and Vanicream all qualify.
+First, reach for a ceramide-rich, fragrance-free formula.
+The Aestura Atobarrier365, Avene Tolerance Control, CeraVe PM, and Vanicream all qualify.
 Second, think about how you're layering it.
-A lot of my patients find that applying moisturizer before and after their retinoid - the 'sandwich' method - makes the whole routine far more tolerable without blunting the results.
+A lot of my patients find that applying moisturizer before AND after their retinoid (the 'sandwich' method) makes the whole routine far more tolerable without blunting the results.

-I've gone deep on this elsewhere, so if you're a retinoid user, start with my best moisturizers to use with tretinoin guide and the tretinoin sandwich method walkthrough.
+I've gone deep on this elsewhere, so if you're a retinoid user, start with my best moisturizers to use with tretinoin guide, the tretinoin sandwich method walkthrough, and my best moisturizers for tretinoin peeling guide if you're in the worst of the flake.
 And if you're just getting started, best retinol for beginners will save you some trial and error.

 Frequently Asked Questions